open-quantum-safe/liboqs-go/README.md

 Documentation
 -------------

-The `oqs` Go package is fully documented using the Go standard documentation conventions.
+The `liboqs-go` wrapper is fully documented using the Go standard documentation conventions.
 For example, to read the full documentation about the `oqs.Signature.Verify` method, type in a terminal/console

+	go doc $HOME/liboqs-go/oqs.Signature.Verify

+if using Go modules, or

     go doc github.com/open-quantum-safe/liboqs-go/oqs.Signature.Verify

+if not using Go modules.

 For [GoDoc](https://godoc.org) automatically-generated documentation in HTML format, click [here](https://godoc.org/github.com/open-quantum-safe/liboqs-go/oqs).